vporton/avatrade-job-test/README.md

 I retrieve data from Clearbit in a background thread because it may be time consuming.

+Normal responses are passed in the field `data` to differentiate them from error info and other possible auxiliary information.

 ## API

 I use the same POST request params as model field names.